Harrison-zh-M/Harrison-zh-M.github.io/_pages/about.md

 I am very fortunate to be advised by [Prof. Junming Shao](https://dm.uestc.edu.cn/) of Data Mining Lab from [School of Computer Science](https://www.uestc.edu.cn/), UESTC.
 At the same time, I am also very fortunate to be advised by [Prof.yang you](https://www.comp.nus.edu.sg/~youy/), National University of Singapore.

+# 🔥News
++ In February, two papers were submitted to ACM SIGKDD 2025.
+Looking forward to their acceptance!
++ 2025-01 Released LPMC, a lightweight memory framework enabling data-efficient continual learning and few-shot learning on Graphs.
++ 2024-08 Introduced MGP, an effecient prompt-learning framework accelearating pretrain-to-task fine-tuning.